krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 | Insert element | $O(1)$         | $O(\log n)$        |
 | Remove element | $O(n)$         | $O(\log n)$        |

-Ideally, the binary search tree is "balanced", allowing any node can be found within $\log n$ loops.
+Ideally, the binary search tree is "balanced," allowing any node can be found within $\log n$ loops.

 However, if we continuously insert and remove nodes in a binary search tree, it may degenerate into a linked list as shown in the figure below, where the time complexity of various operations also degrades to $O(n)$.